ThiagoTA/ThiagoTA/README.md

 ## - Hello!
 My name is Thiago 👋

 - 🔭 Full-Stack;
-- 🌱 Studying Java, ReactJS, React Native, NodeJS and C#;
+- 🌱 Studying Java, React Native, NodeJS and C#;
 - 💬 I like to learn new languages.
 -----------------------------------------